 Whether you need to know local public holidays or highlights through the seasons, we hope you will find the facts gathered below useful tools for your travel planning.
 Please feel free to contact us if we can assist you further.

 GMT +6 hours at Four Seasons Resort Maldives at Kuda Huraa

 Dhivehi, the language of the Maldives, with its strong Arabic influence is as exotic as it sounds.
 The language with its own script is spoken only in the Maldives.
 All services at tourist resorts are available in English.

 Local voltage is 220 to 240 volts AC.
 Adapters in all rooms, transformers available; please request through Housekeeping.

 The Resort Shop is open daily from 9:00 am to 10:00 pm.

 Sunday to Thursday, 9:00 am to 5:00 pm in Malé, the capital city

-Receive a complimentary fourth night with every three consecutive paid nights when you...
+Until December 15, receive a complimentary fourth night with every three consecutive paid...

 Public Holidays in Maldives 2015